-In this article, we wanted to take a moment and discuss exactly what feline viral conjunctivitis is so that if you think your cat may be suffering from this, you’ll know what to look for and what to expect while treating him or her.
+In this article, we wanted to take a moment and discuss precisely what feline viral conjunctivitis is so that if you think your cat may be suffering from this, you’ll know what to look for and what to expect while treating them.

 So, without further ado, let’s dive right in.

-Simply put, feline viral conjunctivitis is simply a fancy medical term used to describe an eye infection.
-An infection that is usually caused by some simply to treat infection, but could become quite serious if left untreated for too long.
+Simply put, feline viral conjunctivitis is a fancy medical term to describe an eye infection.
+Some usually cause an infection merely to treat disease, which could become serious if left untreated for too long.